dart-lang/language/accepted/future-releases/small-features-21Q1/feature-specification.md

 For the first quarter of 2021, we schedule three of these:

 1. Allow type arguments on annotations ([#1297](https://github.com/dart-lang/language/issues/1297)).
-2. Allow generic function types as type arguments ([#496](https://github.com/dart-lang/language/issues/496)).
+2. Allow generic function types as type arguments and bounds ([#496](https://github.com/dart-lang/language/issues/496)).
 3. Allow `>>>` as an overridable operator ([#120](https://github.com/dart-lang/language/issues/120)).

 Allowing type arguments for annotations removes an unnecessary historical restriction on annotation syntax, and the VM team have a vested interest in the feature for use in `dart:ffi`.
 This feature was chosen because of a pressing need for it.

-Allowing generic functions as type arguments is a restriction originally introduced as a precautionary measure, because it wasn't clear that the type system wouldn't become undecidable without it.
+Allowing generic functions as type arguments and bounds is a restriction originally introduced as a precautionary measure, because it wasn't clear that the type system wouldn't become undecidable without it.
 We don't *think* that's a problem, and it's been a tripwire for people writing, e.g., lists of generic functions, where the type inference would infer a type argument that the compiler then reported as invalid.
 This feature was chosen because it is related to the previous change, and is expected to be very minor in scope.

 Reintroducing the `>>>` operator was intended for Dart 2.0, but was repeatedly postponed as not important.
 We do want it for the unsigned shift of integers, and it's been mostly implemented on some of our platforms already.
 This feature was chosen because it is already half-way implemented.